 Next, select your ad Placements.
 You’ll see the option to run your campaign on Instagram, as well as Facebook and Messenger.

-When figuring out how much you want to spend, I recommend starting low.
+When figuring out how much you want to spend when you advertise on Instagram, start low.
 You can always increase the budget later if your ad is performing well.

 When you’re finished choosing who to target and how much to spend, click “Continue” in the bottom right.

 Finally, to the right of the text editor, you’ll be able to preview how your ad will look on Instagram.
-Here’s how my ad would look if I uploaded a picture of our office dog, Petunia.
+Here’s how an example ad would look.
 You can also see how your ad would look in any other formats selected.

-The first one is always the hardest.
-Once you’ve created your first ad on Instagram, it’ll be much easier the second time around.
-In the meantime, use the Ads Manager to keep track of how your first ad is performing.
+The first Instagram ad is always the hardest.
+Once you’ve conquered your first one, it’ll be much easier the second time around.

 Are you advertising on Instagram?
 What are some strategies and techniques that you’ve found are especially helpful?
 Share your tips in the comments below!